JuliaPhylo/PhyloNetworks.jl/docs/src/man/expecteddata.md

 end
 ```

-For each set of 4 taxa, the three f4s sum up to 0: as it should be.
+For each set of 4 taxa,
+the following f4 statistics are computed:
+f4(t1, t2; t3, t4), f4(t1, t3; t4, t2) and f4(t1, t4; t2, t3),
+so that they sum up to 0 as recalled above.

 On a tree with a split `t1,t2|t4,t5`, the corresponding f4 value should
 be 0, and the other 2 should give ± the length of the internal path separating
 the 2 groups of 2 taxa.